cyb3rxp/awesome-soc/README.md

 # Management

 ## MITRE references
-* [11 strategies for a world-class SOC](https://github.com/cyb3rxp/awesome-soc/blob/main/11-strategies-of-a-world-class-cybersecurity-operations-center.pdf), Strategy 1: Know What You Are Protecting and Why, pages 101-123
+* [11 strategies for a world-class SOC](https://github.com/cyb3rxp/awesome-soc/blob/main/11-strategies-of-a-world-class-cybersecurity-operations-center.pdf), Strategy 1: Know What You Are Protecting and Why, pages 27-40
 > Develop situational awareness through understanding the mission; legal regulatory environment; technical and data environment; user, user behaviors and service interactions;
 and the threat.
 Prioritize gaining insights into critical systems and data and iterate understanding over time.

+* [11 strategies for a world-class SOC](https://github.com/cyb3rxp/awesome-soc/blob/main/11-strategies-of-a-world-class-cybersecurity-operations-center.pdf), Strategy 2: Give the SOC the Authority to Do Its Job, pages 41-50
+> Empower the SOC to carry out the desired functions, scope, partnerships, and responsibilities through an approved charter and the SOCs alignment within the organization

 * [11 strategies for a world-class SOC](https://github.com/cyb3rxp/awesome-soc/blob/main/11-strategies-of-a-world-class-cybersecurity-operations-center.pdf), Strategy 3: Build a SOC Structure to Match Your Organizational Needs, pages 101-123
 > Structure SOCs by considering the constituency, SOC functions and responsibilities, service availability, and any operational efficiencies gained by selecting one construct over another

-* [11 strategies for a world-class SOC](https://github.com/cyb3rxp/awesome-soc/blob/main/11-strategies-of-a-world-class-cybersecurity-operations-center.pdf), Strategy 9: Communicate Clearly, Collaborate Often, Share Generously, pages 101-123
+* [11 strategies for a world-class SOC](https://github.com/cyb3rxp/awesome-soc/blob/main/11-strategies-of-a-world-class-cybersecurity-operations-center.pdf), Strategy 9: Communicate Clearly, Collaborate Often, Share Generously, pages 285-298
 > Engage within the SOC, with stakeholders and constituents, and with the broader cyber community to evolve capabilities and contribute to the overall security of the broader community.

-* [11 strategies for a world-class SOC](https://github.com/cyb3rxp/awesome-soc/blob/main/11-strategies-of-a-world-class-cybersecurity-operations-center.pdf), Strategy 11: Turn up the Volume by Expanding SOC Functionality, pages 101-123
+* [11 strategies for a world-class SOC](https://github.com/cyb3rxp/awesome-soc/blob/main/11-strategies-of-a-world-class-cybersecurity-operations-center.pdf), Strategy 11: Turn up the Volume by Expanding SOC Functionality, pages 319-356
 > Enhance SOC activities to include threat hunting, red teaming, deception, malware analysis, forensics, and/or tabletop exercises, once incident response is mature.
 Any of these can improve the SOCs operating ability and increase the likelihood of finding more sophisticated